Gargoyle's Quest

 Gargoyle's Quest (Note: Fully titled Gargoyle's Quest: Ghosts 'n Goblins on the game's title screen.
-Known in Japan as Red Arremer: Makaimura Gaiden (レッドアリーマー 魔界村外伝, Reddo Arīmā Makaimura Gaiden)) is a 1990 action-adventure platform game developed and published by Capcom for the Game Boy.
+Known in Japan as Red Arremer: Makaimura Gaiden (レッドアリーマー 魔界村外伝, Reddo Arīmā Makaimura Gaiden)) is a 1990 platform game developed and published by Capcom for the Game Boy.
 It is a spin-off of the Ghosts 'n Goblins series, featuring the series antagonist character Firebrand as the main playable character.
 Gargoyle's Quest was followed by the NES prequel Gargoyle's Quest II in 1992 and the Super NES sequel Demon's Crest in 1994.

 Gargoyle's Quest was released on the Nintendo 3DS Virtual Console in 2011.
 It was released for the Nintendo Classics service in February 2023.